Why Cost Per Square Foot Is A Bad Metric For Tiny Houses

 Now lets look at a tiny house.

 A couple other points, often appliances in tiny homes are less common and therefore can be more costly than standard fixtures bringing that base cost up even more per s.f.
-Additionally, in standard housing, when you add space to the house it is rarely in the form of extra ‘expensive rooms’, it’s more likely in the form of bigger living areas, more bedrooms, etc. Adding more space in that way will actually decrease the overall square footage while potentially adding significant cost to the home.
-A graph of what this might look like is this:
+Additionally, in standard housing, when you add space to the house it is rarely in the form of extra ‘expensive rooms’.
+It’s more likely in the form of bigger living areas, more bedrooms, etc. Adding more space in that way will actually decrease the overall square foot cost while potentially adding significant cost to the home (especially utility costs).